rat-fede/Graft-mobile-wallet/README.md

-# Oxen Wallet
+# Graft Wallet

-The Oxen Wallet is a Fork of the Cake Wallet.
+The Graft Wallet is a Fork of the Cake/Oxen Wallet.

 ## Build